-This figure lights up when you turn the key to RUN or START when your safety belt isn't buckled, and you'll hear a buzzer or tone, too.
+This figure lights up when you turn the key to RUN or START when your safety belt isn't buckled, and you'll hear a chime, too.
 It's the reminder to buckle up.
 In many states and Canadian provinces, the law says to wear safety belts.
 Here's why: They work.